Sankalp2009/turbo-lamp/README.md

 );
 };

 - the data prop is passed from ParentComponent to ChildComponent and finally to GrandchildComponent.
-Even though ChildComponent doesn't actually need the data, it acts as a "middleman" to pass it down.
+- Even though ChildComponent doesn't actually need the data, it acts as a "middleman" to pass it down.

 ### Visual Representation

 ![Prop Drilling](image.png)

 ### Issue
+- Make code harder to understand and maintain
+- Unnecessary use of component which actually don't need to the data.

+### Solution
--
+- context api
+- Redux or other state management system